 ABOUT PSYCHODYNAMIC THERAPY

-A client will arrive with his ailment, perhaps self-diagnosed as depression, anxiety, phobias and/or compulsive behaviors, relational problems even psychosis….
+A client will arrive with depression, anxiety, phobias and/or compulsive behaviors, relational problems even psychosis….
 While we listen to the client’s diagnosis in psychodynamic therapy we look behind the here and now.
 The aim of psychodynamic therapy is the removal of these symptoms through the correction of their underlying patterns.
 The negative patterns are likely to have begun at an early age and have thwarted development of a healthy personality.

 It is important for both the client and the therapist to understand that change is not linear, it will involve reversals, regressions, plateau and sudden breakthroughs bringing him to a different level of understanding his problem which will enable flexibility and a less rigid stance by the client.
 Of course therapy can run smoothly, exploration and discovery can be rewarding, clients understand and cope better even when some symptoms don’t disappear altogether.